-When it comes to assessing the risks associated with working alone, it’s easy to focus on the physical dangers that can easily set off a lone worker alarm.
+When it comes to assessing the risks associated with working alone, it’s easy to focus on the physical dangers that can easily set off a lone worker alarm or man down alarm.
 Heights, loud noises, chemicals, extreme temperatures, tripping hazards—these are all things you can see, hear, and feel.
 But under the surface, there’s a lot more going on than meets the eye.

 According to research from the British Occupational Health Research Foundation (BOHRF), remote/mobile workers are a “hot spot” for stress.
 In fact, 64% of remote and mobile workers reported symptoms of psychological distress.
 Why?
 Isolation, poor communication, low decision authority, job insecurity, and unclear roles, just to name a few of the many complex links.

 Stress is a legitimate health and safety issue for lone workers of all ages, genders, and experience levels, across all industries.
 Stress has been shown to increase chronic fatigue and decrease attention span, which interferes with safe work practices and sets the stage for injuries at work.
 And for lone workers, who are physically isolated from colleagues, supervisors, and emergency personnel, this is an especially serious concern.
 Without the right controls in place, a lone worker panic alarm may be triggered and the consequences could be dire.

 To help managers better support their lone workers’ mental health and well-being, the BOHRF put together some practical recommendations.
 Here are a few of their top tips to implement in the workplace:

 It’s a well-known fact that exercise is good for both the body and the mind.
 It reduces stress hormones and stimulates the production of endorphins, leaving you more relaxed and able to cope with your day-to-day tasks.